yuching1128/ESA_Lab_Website/README.md

 * index.html - Home page
 * About.html - Description of this lab
-* Member.html - former and current students of this lab
+* Member.html - Former and current students of this lab
 * Contract.html - You can leave any information from here
 * English.html - English description of the lab